vaaski/userscript-template/readme.md

 - Install Bun and Node
 - Install [Violentmonkey](https://violentmonkey.github.io/get-it).
 - Install the dependencies: `bun i`
-- Run `bun start` to transpile and bundle the script
+- Run `bun run build` to transpile and bundle the script
 - Drag the `dist/index.user.js` file into your browser and click install.

 ## About this template